First Why I Left Wattpad--and I did so with this note to my 10.6K followers:

 So, you might ask, what was the point?
 And that brings me full circle to your question about Lewis Hyde’s The Gift, to why I read voraciously, to why I write: The folks I interviewed have given me the gift of my own transformation through their work.
 When I write, I experience this as well—even if no one is reading.

-Do I hope some day that the book club and the radio show would be about my novel Who by Fire or my other work, the memoir, for example that I’m posting on Wattpad?
-Sure I do.
+Do I hope some day that the book club and the radio show would be about my novel Who by Fire or my other work, the memoir?
+Sure I did!

 But I also believe that generosity in the world, humanity in my exchange with others, kindness as a hand reached out to others remake the world—even if I never get rewarded with whopping book sales.